np-at/ZoomRecordingHandler/README.md

 5. Upload events are consumed from the upload channel by [tbd]() and an appropriate scoped service is created to handle the upload (depending on configuration defined by application config)

+## MISC

+### Scoping

+- Each download batch should be treated an as encapsulated unit.
+Naming templates for both individual files and local encapsulating folders should be applied within the scope of the download process.
+  - This allows the upload batches limit concern to the specifics required for their individual targets.